Erik Domaschke

-Erik Domaschke (born 11 November 1985) is a German professional footballer who plays as a goalkeeper for SV Meppen.
+Erik Domaschke (born 11 November 1985) is a German professional football coach and a former goalkeeper who is the goalkeeping coach for SV Meppen.

 Club career

 Domaschke played in the youth department of VfB Leipzig until 2004.
 After the club's bankruptcy and the subsequent dissolution of the club, he moved to city rivals FC Sachsen Leipzig.
 As a backup goalkeeper behind René Twardzik, he only came to one appearance in the NOFV-Oberliga Süd in two years.

 In 2006, Domaschke moved to Bayer Leverkusen for €40,000.
 He moved up from the second team to become the first team's third goalkeeper for the 2007–08 season, as Hans-Jörg Butt had left the club.
 Until the summer of 2009 he was regularly used in the reserve team.

 For the 2009–10 season, Domaschke moved to the third division club SV Wehen Wiesbaden.
 He made his 3.
 Liga debut on 23 August 2009 against VfB Stuttgart II and acted as the starting goalkeeper from then on.
 In the 2010–11 season he lost this place to Wiesbaden newcomer Michael Gurski and was only used in three games when Gurski was out with a suspension.

 In 2011, Domaschke moved to KSV Hessen Kassel on a free transfer, where he made his debut on the first matchday of the Regionalliga Süd against SC Freiburg II when he was put in the starting line-up by coach Christian Hock.